-“A rare vintage blend of Norah Jones and Debbie Harry, this full-bodied, soulful singer-songwriter mingles roots, blues and jazz, devotional music and chants into a heady spiritual infusion.”
+“A rare vintage blend of Norah Jones and Debbie Harry, this full-bodied, soulful singer-songwriter and mantra musician mingles roots, blues and jazz, devotional music and chants into a heady spiritual infusion.”

-Sarah Calvert is a modern day Renaissance Woman who adorns many hats as an award-winning performing singer-songwriter, producer, assistant musical theatre director (for the Mirvish smash, My Mother’s Lesbian Jewish Wiccan Wedding), former high school English teacher, freelance journalist, Extreme Freestyle Skiing competitor, ski, sailing and Kundalini Yoga instructor, mantra musician and all around swell gal.
+Sarah Calvert is a modern day Renaissance Woman who adorns many hats as an award-winning performing singer-songwriter, producer, assistant musical theatre director (for the Mirvish smash, My Mother’s Lesbian Jewish Wiccan Wedding), former high school English teacher, freelance journalist, Extreme Freestyle Skiing competitor, ski, sailing and Kundalini Yoga instructor, outdoor wilderness guide and all around swell gal.